 The summer FLAS award should provide each fellow with the equivalent of a full academic year’s worth of language instruction.
 Students at the intermediate level must have at least 140 contact hours while advanced students must have at least 120 contact hours of language study.
 All language instruction programs must meet for a minimum of 6 weeks.
 Summer awards are not available for dissertation research.

-The Summer FLAS Fellowship covers language program fees up to $5,000 and provides a stipend of $2,500.
+The Summer FLAS Fellowship for graduate and undergraduate students covers language program fees up to $5,000 and provides a stipend of $2,500.